hairizuanbinnoorazman/rgoogleslides/cran-comments.md

 ## Resubmission
 This is a resubmission.

-* Remove vignette knitr dependency
+* Remove VignetteBuilder field in Description file as there are currently no Vignettes available in package
 * Adjusted the license file to follow CRAN MIT license format

 ## Test environments